 Mount Rainier Weather in Winter

 At 14,410 feet, Mount Rainier is the highest mountain in Washington State.
 The weather here is, on average, lower than in the surrounding areas.
-Temperatures start to lower sometimes as soon as October to between 32ºF and 48ºF.
+Temperatures start to lower sometimes as early as October, between 32ºF and 48ºF.

 The tallest peak in the Cascade Range is also known to have immense snowfall, usually starting in early November.
 This area is also known as Paradise, perfect for snowboarders and skiers, as snowfall totaled over 700 inches in the last year.